Skip a Step! - Cloned

 Be prepared to:

-- Bring the required documentation showing your identity, residential address, full social security number, and U.S. citizenship or proof of lawful status in the United States.
+- Present documentation showing your identity, residential address, and US citizenship or proof of lawful status in the United States.
+Your full Social Security Number must be provided on the required online License/ID/Permit Form.
 Please refer to Real ID Requirements for more information.

 Pass a Knowledge Exam. (if applicable)